 People who are exposed to toxic mold in their home or place of business must establish who is responsible before filing a lawsuit.
 In some cases, there is one defendant; in others there are several.
 Property owners with mold in their homes should first review their homeowners’ insurance policy.
 Many policies cover mold infestation that is caused by a bad event, or “peril”, such as a fire or storm damage.

-Realtors and prior owners can be held responsible for toxic mold if it is proven they were aware of its existence and failed to remediate it, or at least disclose it to buyers.
+Realtors and prior owners can be held responsible if it is proven they were aware of its existence and failed to remediate it, or at least disclose it to buyers.
 In some cases, home inspectors who fail to detect toxic mold may also be held responsible for mold-related illness.

 Engineers, architects, and contractors who design or build structures that develop toxic mold growth through faulty design or poor construction can be also be named defendants in toxic tort cases.
 Condominium residents exposed to toxic mold can hold their association liable for exposure, especially when the mold is located in a common area like a pool or gym.